Thermal conductivity and resistivity

 The thermal conductivity of a material is a measure of its ability to conduct heat.
-It is commonly denoted by $k$, $\lambda$, or $\kappa$ and in SI units is measured in W·m^{−1}·K^{−1}.
-In such units, it is the amount of thermal energy in watts (joules per second) that flows from a hotter region to a colder region per Kelvin (or degree Celsius) difference in temperature per meter of separation.
+It is commonly denoted by $k$, $\lambda$, or $\kappa$ and, in SI units, is measured in W·m^{−1}·K^{−1}.
+It quantifies the proportionality between the heat flux (heat flow rate per unit area, W·m^{−2}) and the temperature gradient (K·m^{−1}) in the direction of heat transport.

-Heat transfer occurs at a lower rate in materials of low thermal conductivity than in materials of high thermal conductivity.
-For instance, metals typically have high thermal conductivity and are very efficient at conducting heat, while the opposite is true for insulating materials such as mineral wool or Styrofoam.
-Metals have this high thermal conductivity due to free electrons facilitating heat transfer.
-Correspondingly, materials of high thermal conductivity are widely used in heat sink applications, and materials of low thermal conductivity are used as thermal insulation.
 The reciprocal of thermal conductivity is called thermal resistivity.

+Materials with high thermal conductivity transfer heat more efficiently than those with low thermal conductivity.
+Heat transport can arise from different microscopic mechanisms: In metals, thermal conductivity is typically dominated by free electrons, whereas in dielectric materials such as diamond it is largely due to lattice vibrations.
+Materials with high thermal conductivity are used in heat sink applications, while materials with low thermal conductivity, such as mineral wool or Styrofoam, are used for thermal insulation.

 The defining equation for thermal conductivity is $\mathbf{q} = - k \nabla T$, where $\mathbf{q}$ is the heat flux, $k$ is the thermal conductivity, and $\nabla T$ is the temperature gradient.
 This is known as Fourier's law for heat conduction.
-Although commonly expressed as a scalar, the most general form of thermal conductivity is a second-rank tensor.
-However, the tensorial description only becomes necessary in materials which are anisotropic.
+Although $k$ is commonly treated as a scalar, it is a second-rank tensor in the general case.
+The tensorial description is necessary for anisotropic materials.